Deep technical comparison

 | Trust model | Single-user per gateway - explicit architectural choice per SECURITY. | Multi-tenant design with per-session routing and trust-partitioned memory. | Comis |

-| Pipeline architecture | Pluggable context engine registry with 7-lifecycle-hook interface (bootstrap, maintain, ingest, ingestBatch, afterTurn, assemble, compact). | Built-in 8-layer sequential pipeline (thinking cleaner, reasoning tag stripper, history window, dead content evictor, observation masker, LLM compaction, rehydration, objective reinforcement) with per-layer circuit breaker (3-failure threshold disables layer for session). | Comis |
+| Pipeline architecture | Pluggable context engine registry with 7-lifecycle-hook interface (bootstrap, maintain, ingest, ingestBatch, afterTurn, assemble, compact). | Built-in context pipeline (thinking cleaner, reasoning tag stripper, history window, dead content evictor, observation masker, LLM compaction, rehydration, objective reinforcement) with per-layer circuit breakers. | Comis |

 | Compaction strategy | Reactive on context overflow (~95% capacity) or provider 400 error. | Proactive at 85% context utilization. | Comis |